Year of Publication

 Literature from the field is researched to present a study of nonprofit advocacy, their structures and methods, and the political and financial environment within which they operate.
 Using data from IRS Form 990 this study then analyzes the relationship between lobbying expenses and funding sources.
 The funding sources studied are direct public support, indirect public support, government grants, program service revenue, and membership fees and assessments.
 The study finds a statistically significant positive relationship between several sources of funding (direct public support, indirect public support, and program service revenue) and the level of lobbying expenses reported.
 The study does not find any statistically significant negative impact of funding source on advocacy activity.
 Further conclusions are problematic, however, due to limitations in the research design.
 To truly focus on how nonprofits engage citizens in the policy process through advocacy activities and how they self regulate to protect funding sources will require further research with more and richer data.
 A recommendation for further studies is made in the conclusion of this paper.

 Naylor, Sean Patrick, "Funding Source Impact on Nonprofit Advocacy Activity" (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 107.